-You’ll want to aim for a pre-run meal that is lower in fat, protein, and fiber, which all slow digestion, and higher in simple carbs, which are digested quickly.
+You’ll want to aim for a pre-run meal that is lower in fat, protein, and fiber (because they all slow digestion), and higher in simple carbs, which are digested quickly.
 I always joke that running fuel is the opposite of what I’d normally recommend – but eating a meal with lots of fiber, protein, and fat is likely to upset your stomach once you start moving.

 - Oatmeal Raisin Energy Bites